Patent Law in Pakistan

 You can establish a filing date for an in-progress invention by filing a provisional specification first, and then filing your complete specification within 12 months after filing the provisional specification.
 As a provisional specification is not examined by the Patent Office, you can skip claims and drawings and add them later in your complete specification.

-Step 2: Filling the form
+Step 2: Filling the Form

 You must fill out the following forms for filing your patent application.